 9. The comments and suggestions (acceptance/ rejection/ revision in manuscript) received from reviewers are conveyed to the corresponding author.
-If required, the author is requested to provide a point by point response to reviewers’ comments and submit a revised version of the manuscript.
+If required, the author is requested to provide a point-by-point response to reviewers’ comments and submit a revised version of the manuscript.
 This process is repeated till reviewers and editors are satisfied with the manuscript.

-10. Manuscripts accepted for publication are copy edited for grammar, punctuation, print style, and format.
+10. Manuscripts accepted for publication are copy-edited for grammar, punctuation, print style, and format.
 Page proofs are sent to the corresponding author.

 11. The corresponding author is expected to return the corrected proofs within three days.
 It may not be possible to incorporate corrections received after that period.
-The whole process of submission of the manuscript to a final decision and sending and receiving proofs is completed online via ‘author-gate’ platform.
+The whole process of submission of the manuscript to a final decision and sending and receiving proofs is completed online via the ‘author-gate’ platform.

 1. Authors need to submit their manuscripts through the online submission platform available at https://author-gate.com/login.